zackees/webtorrent-seeder/README_ARCHITECTURE.md

 # Centralization vs Decentralization

+There's two reasons why content producers would be interested in video decentralization

+1. Your users distribute your video as they watch it, so the costs of distribution fall to near $0 (for the swarm)
+2. Decentralized video is impossible to censor immediatly, and resistant to censorship over the long term.

-Centralized internets systems have proven to be censorable by gatekeepers.
+Centralized internets systems are vulnerable to censorship.
 The aims of this project are to make the internet more decentralized for content.
 Using portable software that runs in a variaty of places, content can be generated which has built in redundancy.
 Instead of censoring one server in one location, now the gatekeepers have to censor perhapes 50 servers across the world in different jurisdictions.

 Decentralization also shifts the burden of distribution video to the users themselves.
 This make the costs of distributing a video to anyone in the swarm effectively $0.

 # How Video Swarm works

-There are three components components
+There are three components

 1. There is the tracker server
 2. There is the seeding servers